neobundy/pippaGPT-MLX/README.md

 ## License

-Pippa is released under the [Apache 2.0 License](LICENSE).
+Pippa is released under the MIT license.
 Feel free to use, modify, and distribute the code for personal or commercial purposes.